MENU

 ③ English Discussion(Teacher:Mr. Stephen Burrow)

 This course focuses on improving your discussion skills, developing your vocabulary and appropriate English expressions while exchanging opinions on a variety of topics, such as world news and culture differences.
 This will broaden your horizons to increase your awareness of countries around the world.
-You will also watch short films and discuss them to build up more natural conversation skills.
+You will also watch short videos and discuss them to build up more natural conversation skills.
 This class integrates key IELTS and TOEFL Speaking elements so it can help your preparation for the exam.

 • Language: English